flokk.

 Mullersches Volksbad

 This stunning Art Nouveau public swimming hall built in 1901 is five minutes from the Deutsches Museum and offers both a Roman-style pool and a smaller pool suitable for younger swimmers.
-It is a genu
+It is a genuinely beautiful building that doubles as one of the most affordable and fun afternoon activities in the city.

 experiences